zshi719/2025-Data-24100/project_assignments/part_1.md

 * How many rows are in the combined dataset?
 * How many rows are sourced from each market (e.g., how many rows from the NYSE dataset and how many rows from the NASDAQ dataset)?
-* Identify the date on which the stock BRK.A recorded its highest `open` price.
+* Identify the date on which the stock BRK.A recorded its lowest `open` price.
+* Identify the date on which the stock IBM had it's highest `close` price.

 ## Part #1 grading